 We do our best to keep our commmitments and own our issues and actions.

-2017: Xerox VP Eric Weaver meets with colleagues at the company’s famed Palo Alto Research Center to discuss how PARC’s printed sensor technology could automate clean data entry into a distributed ledger.
+2017: Xerox VP Eric Weaver and colleagues at the company’s famed Palo Alto Research Center discuss how PARC’s printed sensor technologies could feed a distributed ledger.

-APRIL: On-stage at the 2018 Global Blockchain Summit, Weaver announces the launch of Transparent Path, a startup combining IoT sensors with blockchain security.
+APRIL 2018: On-stage at the Global Blockchain Summit, Weaver announces Transparent Path, a startup that will combine IoT sensors with a blockchain ledger.
 Initial mission: create better traceability for food products.

-APRIL: Transparent Path and blockchain partner Penta Global kick off a pilot with Jack Brown Produce, one of Michigan’s largest apple packing houses.
+APRIL 2019: Transparent Path and blockchain development partner Penta Global kick off a pilot with Jack Brown Produce, one of Michigan’s largest apple packing houses.
 Sensors successfully track the provenance and conditions of Michigan apples from Jack Brown to US retailers.

-APRIL: Transparent Path LLC converts to a Washington State SPC (“social purpose corporation”) to allow us to pursue our stated mission to “reduce food waste and risk” while also pursuing profit for shareholders.
+APRIL 2020: Transparent Path LLC converts to a Washington State SPC (“social purpose corporation”) to allow us to make money by “reducing food waste and financial risk.”

 We got our start during 2018’s awkward “blockchain for food” phase.
 Our original goal was to provide better traceability during recalls.
 But within a few months, we realized the opportunity — and the need — was much, much larger.

-Blockchain is only one tool of several —and traceability is only one feature of several — that are needed to remove risk and uncertainty around food.
-We needed a bigger plan.
+Blockchain is only one tool of several —and traceability is only one feature of several — that are needed to create a more trusted, transparent supply chain.
+We needed to think bigger.